Like Herb Caen said, a cover letter is not gauged by its length and width, but by the broadness of its vision and the height of its dreams.

 How long are Cover Letters?

-Trends suggest that the 2019 edition of cover letter length will not necessarily compromise on space but shall highly prioritize on the simplicity of language and directness of specs.
+Trends suggest that the 2020 edition of cover letter length will not necessarily compromise on space but shall highly prioritize the simplicity of language and directness of impact.

 This shall enable recruiters to: